Square vs Staggered WheelsLast Updated October 25, 2023 | Meghan Drummond

 When one pair of wheels is larger than the other, they are in a staggered wheel fitment.
 Typically the larger of the wheels will be on the drive wheels.
 In a RWD vehicle, those will be the rear ones, while a FWD vehicle would have larger front wheels.

 Almost all vehicles with staggered wheels are RWD.
 That’s partially why the look has become associated with muscle cars.

-What Is the Advantage to Staggered Wheels?
+What Is the Advantage of Staggered Wheels?

 Wider tires grip the road better for faster acceleration.
-In a rear wheel drive vehicle, you want your wider tires in the rear.
+In a rear-wheel drive vehicle, you want your wider tires in the rear.
 That way all the power and weight is being supported by the widest tires.
 Smaller tires in the front allow for easier steering.

 Drag racers frequently go for a staggered wheel setup, and it’s not uncommon to hear racers talk about their “bigs” and “littles.”
 Currently, if you order a Mustang GT with a performance package or are lucky enough to have a GT350R, then you get staggered wheels stock.

 There are several advantages and disadvantages to staggered wheels.